 On 19 August 2015, the Ministry of Energy and Mines granted title for the El Escorpion concessions.
 In late 2016, the Constitutional Court of Guatemala temporarily suspended permits for several mineral concessions in the country including El Escorpion.
 The Constitutional Court is seeking a review of the stakeholder engagement process.
-Gunpoint has initiated a follow up consultation with the local community to support the suspension of the permit.
-The concession owner has agreed to an extension of the final payment of US\$20,000 to purchase El Escorpion until the exploration suspension is lifted.
+Gunpoint has initiated a follow up consultation with the local community to support the cancellation of the suspension.
+The prior concession owner has agreed to an extension of the final payment of US\$20,000 to purchase El Escorpion until the exploration suspension is lifted.